pac4j/pac4j/documentation/docs/user-profile.md

 In fact, the root class of the profiles hierarchy is the [`BasicUserProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/BasicUserProfile.java).
 It implements the [`UserProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/UserProfile.java) interface.

-This is for specific use cases where you want a minimal user profile.
+This is for specific use cases when you want a minimal user profile.

 In the *pac4j* environment, the first user profile which must be considered is the [`CommonProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/CommonProfile.java) which defines the most common methods available in most profiles.

+User profiles are managed via the [profile manager](profile-manager.html).

 ## 1) Identifier